Policy

 If a match is postponed then the rearranged match shall be scheduled for the next free fixture date that is available to both Teams.
 Any further postponement regarding the rearranged fixture shall be decided without taking any of the circumstances of the original fixture postponement into consideration.
 Opposition managers shall consider this point when agreeing to postpone a match and if there is any doubt then they shall not agree to the original postponement.

-An available fixture date is any date in the league calendar designated for league or cup matches.
+An available fixture date is any date in the League calendar designated for League or cup matches.

 To accommodate rearranged fixtures the Teams shall keep all future fixture dates to the end of the season available.